 What You Need to Know

-- The university is open for essential personnel only.
+- Columbia is open for essential personnel only.
 Many services are reduced or closed.
 Contact the specific University department to learn about service adjustments.

 I'm Sick.
 What Should I Do?